hbyacademic/HBY/articles.md

 ---------------------------------------------------
 ```
-All the articles are put on Pixnet & Medium.
+All the articles are put on Pixnet or Medium.
 ```